 Figure 2.
-The model performance for each activity categories and the overall acuracy in four experiments, where we use all features or leave one set of features unused to measure the significance of each set of features.
+The model performance for each activity category and the overall accuracy in four experiments, where we use all features, or leave one set of features unused to measure the significance of each set of features.

-Figure 3 shows the spatial distribution of labeled activities and accuracy rate using grids with an area of $4\,km^2$ in Switzerland.
+Figure 3 shows the spatial distribution of labeled activities and accuracy rate using grids with an area of 4 km2 in Switzerland.
 As these two fields have a small correlation coefficient of 0.23, we cannot conclude that higher spatial activity density, which normally means an urban area, will result in a higher accuracy rate.
 However, the five big cities in Switzerland with higher activity density seem to correspond to a more homogeneous accuracy rate.
 We can also observe that low activity density areas show large fluctuations in the accuracy rate.

 Figure 3.
-The spatial distribution of the number of labeled activities (a) and accuracy rate (b) using grids with an area of $4km^2$ in Switzerland.
+The spatial distribution of the number of labeled activities (a) and classification accuracy of the random forest (b).
+Each grid has an area of 4 km2 in Switzerland.
 The exponential scale in (a) is used to account for the unevenly distributed activities.

-To investigate the dependence of classification performance on the number of participants and the duration of the survey, we extract five groups of participants with different duration of the survey - from 60 days to 300 days - during which all activities are labeled as shown in Fig. 4.
-Several interesting patterns can be observed and could provide a reference when comparing results in existing literature with different datasets and designing similar research: Longer survey duration leads to higher accuracy, whereas increasing the number of participants deteriorates the accuracy due to more heterogeneous data; When there are only 8 participants, the model performance undergoes some fluctuations at a short survey duration; Moreover, there seems to be an upper bound at around 90%.
+To investigate the dependence of classification performance on the number of participants and the duration of the survey, we extract five groups of participants with different durations of the survey-from 60 to 300 days-during which all activities are labeled as shown in Figure 4.
+Several interesting patterns can be observed and could provide a reference when comparing results in existing literature with different datasets and designing similar research: longer survey duration leads to higher accuracy, whereas increasing the number of participants deteriorates the accuracy due to more heterogeneous data.
+When there are only eight participants, the model performance undergoes some fluctuations at a short survey duration.
+Moreover, there seems to be an upper bound at around 90%.
 Further research is required to determine whether this upper bound is due to stochastic human behaviors, model ability, incomplete information, or class noise.
 In the next subsection, we focus on class noise, which has not been discussed in the existing transport literature, due to the smaller datasets available in this research field.
 It is, however, an essential consideration when dealing with large data sets like ours.
 We also propose a new criterion in exploring additional features and improving model performance in the next subsection.